linkerd/website/linkerd.io/content/2/getting-started/_index.md

 {{< fig src="/images/getting-started/empty-dashboard.png" title="Dashboard" >}}

-The control plane components all have the proxy installed in their pods and are part of the data plane itself.
+The control plane components all have the {{< a "proxy" >}} installed in their pods and are part of the data plane itself.
 This provides the ability to dig into these components and see what is going on behind the scenes.
 In fact, you can run:

 ```bash